-To educate and increase the public understanding and appreciation of contemporary art through the establishment and maintenance of a public art gallery.
+To educate and increase the public understanding and appreciation of contemporary art through exhibitions, mentorship, and public presentations.

 To support and encourage experimentation, presentation and dissemination of contemporary art that engages artists and the community.

 To provide a forum through special projects and a wide range of disciplines and media that fosters discussion, awareness, and understanding of contemporary art within our community.

 To strongly support emerging artists within this framework.